mulle-objc/MulleObjC-Cheat-Sheet/README.md

 #### Caveats

 Certain classes don't lend themselves well to being easily subclassed and therefore subclassing is discouraged in those cases.
 An example of this is when trying to subclass a class cluster such as `NSString` or `NSNumber`.
-Class clusters have quite a few private classes within them so it's difficult to ensure that you have overridden all of the primitive methods and designated initializers within the class cluster properly.
+Class clusters have quite a few private classes within them.
+And these may change each version.
+So it's difficult to ensure that you have overridden all of the primitive methods and designated initializers within the class cluster properly.

 ### Swizzling